rehierl/node-tree-outliner/readme.md

 over time.
 (Direct links to files within this repository will break without further notice).

-This repository does not represent a "scientific paper".
+This repository is not intended to be a "scientific paper".
 Its main intention is to help me develop and document in detail the reasons of the to-be design.
 As it is, this repository contains notes/definitions taken from wikipedia pages and conclusions/definitions that were derived from these notes.